Trade directory · Louisville metro · Kentucky

 Insurance Minimums

-Kentucky requires minimum $300,000 general liability insurance for electrical contractors.
+Kentucky requires $300,000 general liability minimum for electrical contractors.
 Workers compensation required if employing others.
+Bonding requirements vary by project value and client requirements.

 § C · Path to license